 For years we’ve looked into every Indonesian nook and cranny in New York, yet we always discover something new at the monthly Indonesian bazaar at the St. James Episcopal Church.

 We’re not surprised.

 Indonesia, the fourth-most-populous country in the world, comprises some 17,000 islands that stretch over a vast archipelago of diverse culinary habitats.
 We’ve tasted dozens of dishes and witnessed dozens more, but there must be so many soups, and stews, and fritters, and fishcakes that we have yet to set our eyes on – not to mention desserts that can be as bright as any jungle butterfly.

 Since the summer of 2016, the bazaar has been held in a high-ceilinged, sunny parish hall in Elmhurst, Queens, that can accommodate 20 vendor tables.
 Some hang professionally printed banners, but many rely on simple handwritten signs.
-(Note: the next bazaar will be held on Aug.
-5, 2017.)

 The setting was even more modest four years ago, when Fefe Anggono (her first name is pronounced “Fee-fee”) organized the first of these bazaars at a small church in nearby Woodside.
 Anggono was raised in East Java, Indonesia, in the port city of Surabaya, where cooking classes were part of the curriculum even in elementary school.
 During the economic and social turmoil that accompanied the Asian financial crisis of the late 1990s, she emigrated to the United States, and for seven years she owned a restaurant in New York’s suburbs.
 Anggono sold that business to focus on her family, but she never abandoned her desire to prepare and share her home country’s cuisine.